PART I.

 I called to the kitchen, “That’s a lesson learned, Pops”

-he returned with a four-pack, “That depends.”
+he returns with a four-pack, “That depends.”

 saying, “Always room for a beer with friends!”